-Adherence to Antiretroviral Therapy in HIV-Infected Children and Adolescents
+Adherence to Antiretroviral Therapy in Children and Adolescents Living with HIV

-Subtherapeutic ARV drug levels resulting from poor adherence may facilitate development of drug resistance to one or more drugs in a given regimen, and possibly cross-resistance to other drugs in the same class.
-Multiple factors (including regimen potency, pharmacokinetics, viral fitness, and the genetic barrier to ARV resistance) influence the adherence-resistance relationship.11 In addition to compromising the efficacy of the current regimen, suboptimal adherence has implications for limiting future effective drug regimens in patients who develop drug-resistant viral strains and in transmission of HIV to sexual partners.
+Adherence to antiretroviral therapy (ART) is a principal determinant of virologic suppression.1 Suboptimal adherence may include missed or late doses, treatment interruptions and discontinuations, as well as sub-therapeutic or partial dosing.2,3 Poor adherence will result in sub-therapeutic plasma antiretroviral (ARV) drug concentrations, facilitating development of drug resistance to 1 or more drugs in a given regimen, and possible cross-resistance to other drugs in the same class.
+Multiple factors (including regimen potency, pharmacokinetics, drug interactions, viral fitness, and the genetic barrier to ARV resistance) influence the adherence-resistance relationship.4 In addition to compromising the efficacy of the current regimen, suboptimal adherence has implications for limiting future effective drug regimens in patients who develop multidrug-resistant HIV and for increasing the risk of secondary transmission.

-Evidence indicates that adherence problems are common in children and adolescents.
-Multiple studies have reported that fewer than 50% of children and/or caretakers reported full adherence to prescribed regimens.
-Rates of adherence varied with method of ascertainment (parent/child report, pharmacy records), ARV regimens, and study characteristics.3,4,12-14 A variety of factors, including medication formulation, frequency of dosing, child age, and psychosocial and behavioral characteristics of children and parents, have been associated with adherence; however, no clear predictors of either good or poor adherence in children have been consistently identified.12,15-19 Furthermore, several studies have demonstrated that adherence is not static and can vary with time on treatment.20 These findings illustrate the difficulty of maintaining high levels of adherence and underscore the need to work in partnership with families to make adherence education, support, and assessment integral components of care.
+Poor adherence to ARV drugs is commonly encountered in the treatment of children and adolescents living with HIV.
+A variety of factors—including medication formulation, frequency of dosing, drug toxicities and side effects, child’s age and developmental stage, as well as psychosocial and behavioral characteristics of children and caregivers—have been associated with nonadherence.
+However, no consistent predictors of either good or poor adherence in children have been consistently identified.5 Furthermore, several studies have demonstrated that adherence is not static and can vary with time on treatment.6 These findings illustrate the difficulty of maintaining high levels of adherence and underscore the need to work in partnership with patients and their families to ensure that adherence education, support, and assessment are integral components of care.

 Specific Adherence Issues in Children

-Adherence is a complex health behavior that is influenced by the regimen prescribed, patient and family factors, and characteristics of health care providers.17 Limited availability of palatable formulations for young children is especially problematic.5,21 Furthermore, infants and children are dependent on others for administration of medication; thus, assessment of the capacity for adherence to a complex multidrug regimen requires evaluation of the caregivers and their environments, as well as the ability and willingness of a child to take the drug.
-Barriers faced by adult caregivers that can contribute to nonadherence in children include forgetting doses, changes in routine, being too busy, and child refusal.22,23 Some caregivers may place too much responsibility for managing medications on older children before the children are developmentally able to take on such tasks,24 whereas others may face health and adherence challenges related to HIV infection or other medical conditions.
-Many other barriers to adherence exist for HIV-infected children.
-For example, caregivers’ unwillingness to disclose a child’s HIV infection status to the child and to others may create specific problems, including reluctance of caregivers to fill prescriptions locally, hiding or relabeling of medications to maintain secrecy within the household, avoidance of social support, and a tendency for doses to be missed if the parent is unavailable.
-Furthermore, adherence also may be jeopardized by social issues within a family, such as illicit substance abuse, unstable housing, and involvement with the criminal justice system.
+Adherence is a complex health behavior that is influenced by the drug regimen, patient and family factors, and patient-provider relationship.7 The limited availability of once-daily and single-tablet regimens and palatable formulations for infants and young children is especially problematic.8 Furthermore, infants and children are dependent on others for medication administration: barriers faced by adult caregivers that can contribute to nonadherence in children include forgetting doses, changes in routine, being too busy, and child refusal.9,10 Some caregivers may place too much responsibility for managing medications on older children and adolescents before they are developmentally able to undertake such tasks.11 Adherence may also be jeopardized by social and health issues within a family (e.g., substance abuse, poor physical or mental health, unstable housing, poverty, involvement with the criminal justice system, limited social support).12

 Adherence Assessment and Monitoring